N. N. Kakkad: Biography

 Kakkad was born on 14 July 1927 at Avitanallur of Kozhikode district, in the south Indian state of Kerala, in an orthodox Brahmin family to Kakkad Valiya Narayanan Namboothiri and Devaki Antharjanam.
 His early education was in Sanskrit in the traditional way and he also studied painting, classical music and flute.
 It was only at the age of 16, he could start his formal education which at the 6th standard and in 1943, he joined the Zamorin's High School, Kozhikode in 7th standard.
 Two years later, he moved to Vivekodayam High School from where he completed schooling and joined Sree Kerala Varma College in 1948, where he had the opportunity to study under N. V. Krishna Warrier, the noted poet and scholar, who nurtured his literary skills.
 After earning the graduate degree of BOL, he started his career as a teacher at Naduvannur High School but his tenure there was short-lived as he resigned following a dispute with the school management to move to a tutorial college in Kozhikode.
 Later, he switched to broadcasting by joining the Kozhikode station of the All India Radio as a script writer and spent the rest of his career there to superannuate in 1985 as a producer.

-Kakkad was married to Sreedevi, the marriage taking place on April 25, 1955.
-He died on January 6, 1987, at the age of 59, succumbing to cancer.
+Kakkad was married to Sreedevi, the marriage taking place on 25 April 1955.
+He died on 6 January 1987, at the age of 59, succumbing to cancer.

 Career

 He started writing poetry during his school days.
 His first book, Salabha Geetham, appeared in 1957, followed by ten other books of poetry and three essay compilations.
-He is considered by many critics as a pioneer of avant-garde poetry in Malayalam and as the one of the founders of modernist movement in Malayalam literature.
+He is considered by many critics as a pioneer of avant-garde poetry in Malayalam and as one of the founders of modernist movement in Malayalam literature.
 Kanwan and Nineteen Sixty Three, published in Mathrubhumi weekly in early 1960s revealed Eliotean influence and established him as a modern poet.
 Saphalamee Yathra, which fetched him a number of awards and considered by many as his magnum opus was published in 1985.
 Two of his works, Nadan Chinthukal and Pakalaruthikku Munpu, were published after his death.

 Kakkad was also involved in politics, starting as a member of the Indian National Congress but later, moving to the Communist Party of India.
 He unsuccessfully contested the Malabar District Board elections from Balussery under the Communist banner and was an office bearer of the All India Radio Staff Association.
 He also sat in the councils of Kerala Sahitya Akademi, Kerala Sahitya Samithi, Vallathol Vidyapeedam, Sahitya Pravarthaka Sahakarana Sangham.